Chelsea and I went fully digital with our New Year card this year. If you missed it, lament not, it’s still online.

 The Art of Not Giving a Fu*k

 Meanwhile, somewhere over the midwest, I’m reading Mark Manson‘s book, The Subtle Art of Not Giving a F*ck, which is actually about giving a fu*k about things that matter and only things that matter.
 In this, Manson is reminiscent of Marcus Aurelius who said, “You’re better off not giving the small things more time than they deserve.
 Forget everything else.
 Keep hold of this alone and remember it.
 Each of us lives only now, this brief instant.”

 Manson is also reminiscent of Stoic scholar and marketing maven Ryan Holiday, though Manson is a less sober version of Holiday.
 I mean sober in the figurative sense, but it might be true in the literal sense as well, judging from Manson’s personal stories.

-Saddled with an unfortunate last name, Manson tells his readers things we may not want to hear, such as, “you are not special,” and “happiness is a problem,” the most meaningful moments in our lives involve “pain and struggle, ” and “it’s all right to die.”
+Saddled with an unfortunate last name, Manson tells his readers things we may not want to hear, such as, “you are not special,” “happiness is a problem,” the most meaningful moments in our lives involve pain and struggle,” and, the capper, “it’s all right to die.”

 I find his book as entertaining as it is edifying.
 If you like profanity with your philosophy and humor with your self-help, Manson is your guy.